Experts say Donald Trump Jr.'s paid speeches raise ethics questions

 His speaking career predates his father’s candidacy, but the optics changed when his father became the GOP candidate and then president.
 Trump Jr. is no longer just a real estate executive with a famous dad, but someone with access to the Oval Office.
 All his business deals and sources of income — including paid speeches — are being scrutinized for potential ethics violations, and for attempts by outside parties to influence the president.

-Post-inauguration, Trump Jr. has given at least one paid speech in a country where the Trump Organization has done significant business, and he is also of interest to Special Counsel Robert Mueller’s Russia investigation because of a 2016 meeting between Trump campaign staff and Russians initiated by one of his business contacts.
+Post-inauguration, Trump Jr. has given at least one paid speech in the UAE, where the Trump Organization has done significant business.
+He is also of interest to Special Counsel Robert Mueller’s Russia investigation because of a 2016 meeting between Trump campaign staff and Russians initiated by one of his business contacts.

 Trump Jr. does not work in or for the White House, so his speaking engagements don't violate the law.